 In 2020, BlackRock identified 244 companies (and took voting action against 53 of them) for “lack of progress integrating climate risk into their business models or disclosures.”
 Coupled with strong investor stances on gender diversity, these voting actions send a clear message: Institutional investors will not be satisfied with “all talk and no action” on environmental, social, and governance (ESG) issues.

-Companies have been slowly realizing that ESG is good for business – from maintaining market share and brand equity among their customers to attracting and retaining talent.
-Now BlackRock’s actions bring forth perhaps one of the most material reasons to prioritize ESG issues: They’ve become core investment criteria for the world’s largest asset management firms.
+Companies have been slowly realizing that ESG is good for business – from maintaining market share and brand equity to attracting and retaining talent.
+Investor actions against climate change, coupled with their rising expectations for racial board diversity, underscore the fact that ESG components are quickly becoming core investment criteria for the world’s largest asset management firms.

-What does this mean for the publicly traded companies and the boards that oversee them, particularly during the complex and evolving COVID-19 environment?
+What does this mean for organizations and the boards that oversee them, particularly during the complex and evolving COVID-19 environment?

 In a recent episode of Inside America’s Boardrooms, Paul Washington, Executive Director of the ESG Center for The Conference Board, discusses investor expectations around ESG given the COVID-19 pandemic.
 Washington and host TK Kerstetter review BlackRock’s sustainability expectations and five key performance indicators (KPIs), which are expanded below.